-Kurtis: Student Ministries Director & Retail Manager
+Kurtis: Student Ministry Director & Retail Manager

 Beginning at the age of 3, Carrie grew up attending Fort Wilderness Family Camp—an annual highlight for her family.
 Kurtis first came to Fort in 2009 on a Project Serve Team.
 After marrying in 2012, the couple moved to Nicaragua in 2017 to start a discipleship program for college students.
 When the pandemic closed the country to them, God opened a door for them to serve at Fort Wilderness.
 They have three children, Evelyn, Kohen, and Myles.